AnsorK/Retirement-Simulator/README.md

-# SPY Simulator 🕵️💹
+# Retirement Simulator 🧓
-Simulating price action for the SPDR S&P 500 Trust ETF, or better known as SPY!
+Simulating investment returns based on the SPDR S&P 500 Trust ETF, or better known as SPY!

 Mean and standard deviation of YOY change is collected from Date A to Date B.